SoupyzInc/CanvasDarkMode/README.md

 ## Installation
 1. Install the Stylus browser extension for [Chrome/Brave](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
 2. Install the style either through
-- [UserCSS](https://raw.githubusercontent.com/SoupyzInc/CanvasDarkMode/main/CanvasDarkMode.user.css) (supports auto-updates) or through the
+- [UserCSS](https://raw.githubusercontent.com/SoupyzInc/CanvasDarkMode/main/CanvasDarkMode.user.css) (reccomended; supports auto-updates) or through the
 - [userstyles.org](https://userstyles.org/styles/191622/mylearning-dark-mode) (this website can be very laggy, so be patient).
 3. This style has been optimized for High Contrast UI mode of Canvas.
 It is reccomended that you turn on High Contrast UI, under Account, in the left side bar.